Laboehm/ME405_TermProject/README.md

 ### Calculations

 We derived kinematic equations that describe Romi’s motion in a nonlinear state-space form.
-These equations define the global \( x \), \( y \), and &psi (orientation) coordinates of the robot, along with arc length, velocity, and angular velocity.
+These equations define the global \( x \), \( y \), and $psi (orientation) coordinates of the robot, along with arc length, velocity, and angular velocity.

 To determine the system’s physical parameters, we performed a step response test at different PWM duty cycles.
 By measuring the steady-state angular velocity at various inputs, we determined the following key parameters: